GL7526/NLP_NN/README.md

 <br>
 <br>
 ## Preprocessing/Data Cleaning <a name = 'Preprocessing'></a>
 Cleaning text data is slightly different from cleaning typical numerical data.
 The inputs are strings that we want to extract information from.
 For this set of data, I used nltk's TweetTokenizer to tokenize the data.
 The benefit of using TweetTokenizer as opposed to nltk's word_tokenize is that the former doesn't split words by apostrophes so a word like "didn't" stays as "didn't" instead of becoming two words "did" and "n't".
 Now that the data is tokenized, the stop words and punctuation can then be removed.
 The words were then lemmatized according to their parts of speech to reduce dimensionality and also because I saw no loss of meaning from considering words like "jump" and "jumping" the same, at least here.
-Finally, I used keras' Tokenizer to transform the data into a matrix of tf-idf values of each word.
+Finally, I used keras' Tokenizer to transform the data into a matrix of tf-idf values of each word, but keeping only the 5000 most common words to avoid crashing the kernel from using too much memory.
 <br>
 <br>
 ## Exploratory Data Analysis <a name = 'EDA'></a>